 Earthology Records was later moved to an organic farm, powered by geothermal energy and built partially from reclaimed wood and recycled plastic.
 The band began zero net greenhouse gas practices for tours long before it was trendy to be green.
 The band's merchandise is 100% postconsumer recycled or made of certified organic materials.
 Cloud Cult has planted several thousand trees to absorb the band's CO2 output.
 They also donate heavily to projects that build wind turbines as revenue generators on Native American Reservations.

 In the year 2002, shortly after the unexpected death of his two year old son Kaidin, Minowa wrote over a hundred songs to deal with the loss.They Live on the Sun was finished in 2003 and went to #1 on college radio station charts across the country.
-Since that album, Cloud Cult's music has been strongly inspired by the loss of Kaidin and the "big picture" issues of life: "who are we, why are we here, where did we come from, where do we go".
+Since that album, Cloud Cult's music has been strongly inspired by the "big picture" issues of life: "who are we, why are we here, where did we come from, where do we go".
 Minowa seems in constant pursuit of the light at the end of the tunnel.
-The success of the album convinced Craig to create a live band to perform the album's songs.
-Minowa added Dan Greenwood to the band roster on drums.
-The first live shows consisted of a three piece: Craig, Sarah and Dan.

-In January 2004, Cloud Cult added Mara Stemm on bass and released "Aurora Borealis" just six months after They Live on the Sun.
+In 2004, released "Aurora Borealis" just six months after They Live on the Sun.
 Shortly after, Cloud Cult was nominated by the Minnesota Music Awards as “Artist of the Year” along with Prince and Paul Westerberg.
 With a van covered in solar panels, the band began touring nationally.
 Cloud Cult's stage show began to garner the attention of national press, as they included two live painters on stage, Connie Minowa and Scott West, as well as back screen video and performance artists.

 In 2006, Cloud Cult released "Advice from the Happy Hippopotamus", which Pitchfork Media called “insane genius” and rated the album with an 8.3.

 The Denver Post ranked the 2007 release "The Meaning of 8" as one of the top ten albums of the past decade, along with bands like Modest Mouse, The Flaming Lips and Radiohead.
-During that period, Matthew Freed replaced Mara Stemm on bass and the band began to work with different violin players, ultimately discovering Shannon Frid who joined the band full time on violin.
-The band received offers from major labels but continued to turn them down in favor of self-publishing and maintaining total control over the ethical aspects of the business practices.
+Cloud Cult received several offers from major record labels, but all were rejected in favor of self-publishing and maintaining total control over the ethical aspects of the business practices.

 In October 2008, Cloud Cult was featured in an animated Esurance commercial that aired during the Super Bowl.
 The band is shown playing their song "Lucky Today" while floating on clouds and promoting ecological driving practices.
 In exchange for the work, Esurance helped fund some of the band's costs for greening the recording of albums.
 During 2008 and 2009, the band's growth continued, with a heavy tour schedule and appearances on MTV, Carson Daly, Rolling Stone, Spin and a plethora of other media outlets.